lukegun/BIOMEC/README.md

  - Number of data poins in experimental data must be a multiple of two.

 ## Citing
-Please, cite [this paper](https://chemistry-europe.onlinelibrary.wiley.com/doi/abs/10.1002/celc.202100391) if you have used this package in a publication, which will be updated once the paper is published.
+Please, cite the original [BIOMEC paper](https://chemistry-europe.onlinelibrary.wiley.com/doi/abs/10.1002/celc.202100391) if you have used this package in a publication.

 ## License